-Liquidation of company is a process of bringing a company to an end and distributing its assets to the claimants.
+Company liquidation in Dubai is the process of bringing a company to an end and distributing its assets to the claimants.
 When a company is insolvent it cannot pay its obligations when they are due.
-Liquidation usually occurs when a company has some valid reasons to not continue its business.
+Business Liquidation usually occurs when a company has some valid reasons to not continue its business.
 So, a company might consider liquidating; which basically means turning business assets into cash.

 There are three different circumstances under which a company can be sent into liquidation.
 For each type of liquidation which is outlined below, there is a specific process that must be followed.